AnacletoLAB/grape/README.rst

 For the Linux binaires we follow the `Python's ManyLinux2010 (PEP 571) <https://www.python.org/dev/peps/pep-0571/>`_ standard which requires libc version >= 2.12, this version was releasted in 03/08/2010 so any Linux System in the last ten years should be compatible.
 To check your current libc version you can run :code:`ldd --version`.

-We also assume that the cpu has the following features: :code:`sse, sse2, ssse3, sse4_1, sse4_2, avx, avx2, bmi1, bmi2, popcnt`. **If these features are not present, you cannot use the PyPi pre-compiled binaries and you must `manually compile Ensmallen <https://github.com/AnacletoLAB/ensmallen/blob/master/bindings/python/README.md>`_.**
+We also assume that the cpu has the following features: :code:`sse, sse2, ssse3, sse4_1, sse4_2, avx, avx2, bmi1, bmi2, popcnt`. **If these features are not present, you cannot use the PyPi pre-compiled binaries and you mustmanually compile Ensmallen** `(Guide) <https://github.com/AnacletoLAB/ensmallen/blob/master/bindings/python/README.md>`_ .
 On Linux you can check if your CPU supports these features by running :code:`cat /proc/cpuinfo` and ensuring that all these features are presents under the :code:`flags` section.
 While these features are not strictly required, they significanly speed-up the executions and should be supported by any :code:`x86_64` CPU newer than Intel's Haswell architecture (2013).